-Application to the dual degree BS/MS program is submitted electronically to the Office of Student Affairs and Admissions.
-Students may apply to become a dual degree BS/MS student in their third term of the nursing course sequence for traditional 4-year students (fall of senior year) or 15-month accelerated students (summer for fall admissions and fall for spring admissions).
+Application to the dual-degree BS/MS program is submitted electronically to the Office of Student Affairs and Admissions.
+Students may apply to become a dual degree BS/MS student in their third term of the nursing course sequence for traditional four-year students (fall of senior year) or 15-month accelerated students (summer for fall admissions and fall for spring admissions).
 When the application is available, a link to the online application is sent to students enrolled in the third sequence by email.

-Please note, you can only apply to the program if you are currently enrolled in the 3rd clinical semester of the NYU Meyers curriculum sequence (Adult & Elder III).
-Prospective students interested in applying to the dual degree program should contact email@example.com with any additional questions.
+Please note, you can only apply to the program if you are currently enrolled in the third clinical semester of the NYU Meyers curriculum sequence (Adult & Elder III).
+Prospective students interested in applying to the dual-degree program should contact email@example.com with any additional questions.

 Please note that admission to the BS/MS program does not constitute official admission to the master's program.
 Baccalaureate students approved to take master's level courses retain their undergraduate status until completion of the baccalaureate degree requirements with a minimum 3.5 cumulative GPA and after successfully passing the NCLEX.